Detailed instructions

 It is not recommended to use these flags for production runs.

-Passing options to the build-system through pip should de done with the following convention
+Passing options to the build-system through pip should be done with

 python3 -m pip install --config-settings=cmake.define.CMAKE_BUILD_PARALLEL_LEVEL=5 ...